Circular Reality Scan

 - Companies: 72% find it important, but only 42% strongly consider it when purchasing.

-Sustainable intentions rarely translate into purchasing decisions.
+Sustainable intentions rarely translate into purchasing decisions. - Knowledge and trust remain fragile:

 - 86% of consumers do not know how much waste is actually recycled.